Christmas Sweet Mince Pies

 - While they soak, make the dough.

-- To make the pastry in a food processor: Add the flour, granulated sugar, salt and butter.
+- To make the pastry in a food processor: Add the flour, sugar, salt and butter.
 Pulse until you get the texture of fine breadcrumbs.
 With the processor running, slowly drizzle in just enough cold water until it forms a ball, you may not use it all.

-- To make the pastry by hand: Add the flour, salt and butter to a large bowl.
+- To make the pastry by hand: Add the flour, sugar, salt and butter to a large bowl.
 Using your fingertips (or a pastry cutter) rub the butter and flour until it resembles breadcrumbs.
 Drizzle in the water and mix using a fork until the it starts to come together and holds together when pressed in your hand.
 You may not need all of the water.

 - Remove the dough, form into a ball and wrap in plastic wrap.
 Refrigerate 10-15 minutes.